Nepiki/Guides/Go-Go-Ackman-achievement-guide-and-roadmap.md

 Defeat Michaela without being harmed or using weapons.

 _Michaela is the first form of the final boss (level 5-3).
 You must defeat him without using subweapons or bombs.
 Beating Michaela's first form is just a matter of speed.
 Michaela will levitate towards the top of the screen and will disappear.
 Only his scepter will be visible then.
 It will quickly move towards you and thrust down to impale you.
 To avoid it, simply move from left to right.
 After 3 thrust attacks, Michaela will reappear and move either on the left or the right side of the screen.
 You have to quickly hit him otherwise he will throw projectiles at you.
 If you hit him fast enough it will cancel this attack and he will move to his scepter attack again.
-Keep on avoiding the scepter and hit him before he throws his projectile to win this surprisingly easy fight for a final boss._
+Keep on avoiding the scepter and hit him before he throws his projectile to win this surprisingly simple fight for a final boss._

 ---------------------------------------------------------------------------------------------